thelfer/tfel/docs/web/tfel-check.md

 This keyword has the following options:

-- `expected_output`: a string specifying the expected output.
+- `expected_output`: a string (single line output) or an array of strings (multiline output) specifying the expected output.
 If the actual output differs from the expected one, the tests is marked as failed.
+- `expected_numerical_output`, which allows to test the numerical output of a command.
+This option must be defined as a map with two entries:
+  - `value`: the expected value
+  - `criterion_value`: the criterion value used to test the output
+- `output_validation_regex`, which allows to specifiy a regular expression which shall validate the output of the command.
+The output of the command is concatenated in a single string for the test.
+- `shall_fail`: a boolean stating if the command shall succeed or fail.

 ### The `@Precision` keyword